The Last Dragon (2004 film): Plot summary

-By analyzing the dead dragon's reproductive system, Tanner concludes the corpse is that of a baby, killed by the humans.
-The scientists travel to the mountains to explore the caves where the corpses were found.
-In 1475, a lone female dragon on the verge of extinction lives in the Carpathian Mountains, looking for a mate.
+By analyzing the dead dragon's reproductive system, Tanner concludes the corpse is actually that of a baby, having been killed by the humans.
+The scientists travel back to the mountains to explore the caves where the corpses were found.
+A flashback shows that in 1475, a lone female dragon is living on the verge of extinction within the Carpathian Mountains, looking for a mate.
 A male arrives from the Atlas Mountains and they perform an airborne courtship ritual.
-They grasp each others' talons and free-fall from the sky at high speed.
+They grasp each other's talons and free-fall from the sky at high speed.
 Just before touchdown they break free and fly off together, breathing fire and leaving scorch marks on rocks below.
-Tanner discovers a preserved dragon egg in the cave.
+While scouring the cave system, Tanner discovers a preserved dragon egg.
 It is surmised that the male dragon guards the nest, made from a cluster of rocks and the eggs are kept warm for preservation.
 However, the male is negligent, letting one of the eggs die, and is chased away by the female.

-Some time later, the dragon has had a lone daughter, hunting sheep from the local shepherds who hire dragon slayers to kill any dragons that get too close.
+Some time later, the female dragon has had a lone daughter, hunting sheep from the local shepherds, leading to dragon slayers being hired to kill any dragons that get too close to the livestock.
 The lord and his squire attack, slaying the young female but are in turn killed by the mother.
 Tanner discovers more human corpses and then that of the mother dragon, twice the size of the baby.
 In a final flashback, a larger group of dragon slayers approach the cave, leading to the deaths of all involved.
 Tanner and his team take the dragons to the museum, reuniting mother and daughter.
 A year later, Tanner receives information of another discovery and sets off to investigate.